hv-leo/hv-leo/README.md

   * Developing the Docker images and Helm charts of our components and maintaining our AWS Kubernetes clusters.
   * Building a CI/CD infrastructure to support our developments with GitHub Actions.
 It supports feature branches, automation and quality checks, and Slack notifications.

-### Analytic Partners 💼
+### Analytic Partners (Part-time) 💼

-In part-time, I act as an ETL Expert Consultant for Analytic Partners.
+I act as an ETL Expert Consultant for Analytic Partners.
 They produce marketing measurement reports (**ROI Genome**).
 I have been designing and implementing a data integration architecture to ingest, assess, score, and cleanse data to feed the **marketing measurement reports in real-time**.